mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 * doesn’t require any changes to the existing code,
 * not necessary to respect HA mode [specifics](#what-you-should-remember-when-using-the-ha-mode), but see the recommendation tip below,
 * data is stored only in a single container, higher risk of data loss,
-* all data changes since the last backup is not recoverable,
+* all data changes since the last backup are not recoverable,
 * not recommended for production projects.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Recommendation
-Even when using the non-HA mode for a production project, we nonetheless recommend you respect all of the [HA mode specifics](#what-you-should-remember-when-using-the-ha-mode) because you never know when you'll need to switch to the HA mode.
+Even when using the non-HA mode for a production project, we nonetheless recommend you respect all of the [HA mode specifics](#what-you-should-remember-when-using-the-ha-mode) because you never know when you'll need to switch to HA mode.
 This is also true for the used storage engine, as InnoDB is the only option in HA mode.
 :::
 <!-- markdownlint-enable DOCSMD004 -->